- Organization Overview

 In the new pharmacy curriculum, students build core knowledge in science and therapeutics, as well as in essential patient care skills; experience pharmacy practice firsthand; and explore new ideas and innovations in science and pharmacy practice, while developing inquiry skills.
 Coursework integrates and builds over time, and scientific thinking percolates throughout.

-“The School aims to train its students to think through questions for which there might not be answers,” said Sharon Youmans, PharmD ’85, MPH, the School’s vice dean and panel leader, upon opening the discussion.
+“The School aims to train its students to think through questions for which there might not be answers,” said Sharon L. Youmans, PharmD ’85, MPH, the School’s vice dean and panel leader, upon opening the discussion.
 To that end, Deanna Kroetz, PhD, a School faculty member who helped design the new curriculum, described the underlying goal of teaching students how to apply a scientific mindset to their learning.

 Students Ellen Berkley, Sabrina Bulla, and Niamh O’Grady, all Class of ’21, added that patients were clearly the center of it all.
 “The very first day of pharmacy school, we walked in and there was a patient, a real patient,” Bulla said.